Joe-Chege/OLED_Calculator-IoT/README.md

   - Handles division by zero with an error message.
 - `displayError(String errorMessage)`: Displays error messages on the OLED screen and waits for 2 seconds before clearing.

-## Additional Notes
-- The code includes functionality for additional components (like sensors and fans) that are currently not implemented in the logic.
-These can be integrated as needed.
-- Ensure proper power supply and connection stability to avoid unexpected behavior.
-- Some of the hardware components listed are not actively used in this version of the project but are reserved for future expansion.

 ## Conclusion
 This project is a simple yet effective implementation of a smart calculator that demonstrates how to interface an OLED display, keypad, and audio output with a microcontroller.
 It can serve as a foundation for more complex projects that require user input and real-time feedback.
 The additional hardware connections provide opportunities for future expansions, such as integrating sensor data or controlling other devices like fans or LEDs based on real-time conditions.